-The number of women in the labour market went from approximately 169,000 to 382,000 between 1945 and 1971.
-Increasing numbers of women were continuing in, or returning to, paid employment after marriage, and more Māori women were in paid work.
+The number of women in the labour market rose from approximately 169,000 in 1945 to 382,000 in 1971.
+Increasing numbers of women continued in, or returned to, paid employment after marriage, and more Māori women were in paid work.

 A few occupations – shop and clerical work, food and clothing production, nursing and teaching – still provided most of the jobs done by women.

 Women continued to be paid considerably less than men.
-The female minimum wage, for example, was 60% of the male minimum from 1945, increasing to 65% from 1949.
-In the mid-1950s, the most a man could earn in the insurance industry was £727 per year; the most a woman could earn was £450.
+The female minimum wage was 60% of the male minimum from 1945 and 65% from 1949.
+In the mid-1950s, a man could earn up to £727 per year in the insurance industry; the most a woman could earn was £450 (61.9%).

-Equal pay – women and men being paid the same wage for doing the same job – was first fought for in the public service in the 1950s, and then in the private sector in the 1960s and 1970s.
+Equal pay – women and men being paid the same wage for doing the same job – was fought for in the public service in the 1950s, and then in the private sector in the 1960s and 1970s.
 These campaigns helped persuade the government to pass the Government Service Equal Pay Act 1960 and the private sector Equal Pay Act 1972.
-As a result, the gap between men and women’s hourly rate had shrunk to 22% by 1985.
+As a result, the gap between men’s and women’s hourly rates had shrunk to 20.8% by 1979.

 Equal pay was fought for by a coalition of women and men, unions and women’s organisations.
 The National Council of Women (NCW), Federation of Business and Professional Women’s Clubs (BPW), Federation of University Women (FUW), Young Women’s Christian Association (YWCA) and the Public Service Association formed the Council for Equal Pay and Opportunity (CEPO) in 1957.
 CEPO’s aims were ‘to bring about as soon as possible the full implementation of the principles of equal pay for equal work (or the rate for the job) and equal opportunity’.1

-It campaigned effectively for equal pay within the government and private sectors from 1957 to 1960, and from 1966 to 1972.
+CEPO campaigned effectively for equal pay within the government and private sectors from 1957 to 1960 and 1966 to 1972 respectively.
 CEPO was revived in the 1980s to fight for pay equity.

-The council’s activities were particularly critical to the fight for private-sector equal pay.
-The Federation of Labour (the umbrella group for private-sector unions) was not interested in equal pay, and CEPO provided leadership and co-ordination of the union and women’s groups fighting for equity.
+The council’s activities were particularly critical to the fight for equal pay in the private sector.
+The Federation of Labour (the umbrella group for private-sector unions) was not interested in equal pay, and CEPO provided leadership and coordination of the union and women’s groups fighting for equity.

 Many existing women’s organisations pushed for equal pay, notably the NCW.
-It passed its first resolution supporting equal pay in 1896, the year it was set up.
-By the time the private sector Equal Pay Act was passed in 1972, the NCW had passed nearly 20 such resolutions.
+It passed its first resolution supporting equal pay in 1896, the year it was founded.
+By the time the private sector Equal Pay Act became law in 1972, the NCW had passed nearly 20 such resolutions.
 It would go on to pass similar resolutions in support of pay equity.
-In 2009 equal pay remained the only resolution passed at the NCW’s first conference that had not been achieved.
+In 2022, equal pay was the only goal adopted at the NCW’s first conference that had not been achieved.

-Equal pay activists also instigated the setting up of the National Advisory Council on the Employment of Women (NACEW), a government organisation supported by the Department of Labour.
+Equal pay activists also instigated the creation of the National Advisory Council on the Employment of Women (NACEW), a government organisation supported by the Department of Labour.
 NACEW became part of the policy-making process.

-The council was integral to the fight for private-sector equal pay.
-It recommended that the government set up an independent commission of inquiry and that the inquiry’s terms of reference should be how best to give effect to equal pay, rather than whether or not to introduce it.
+The council was integral to the fight for equal pay in the private sector.
+It recommended that the government set up an independent commission of inquiry to investigate how best to give effect to equal pay – rather than whether or not to introduce it.

-Equal pay was one of the first demands made by women’s liberation movement groups, which were set up from 1970 on.
-Groups such as the Wellington and Auckland Women’s Liberation Fronts, and the Women’s Movement for Freedom handed out leaflets at factory gates setting out the wage gap, demanded unions pay their own women workers equally, and held vigils to protest at delays in delivering equal pay.
+Equal pay was one of the first demands made by the women’s liberation movement groups which were set up from 1970.
+Groups such as the Wellington and Auckland Women’s Liberation Fronts, and the Women’s Movement for Freedom, handed out leaflets at factory gates setting out the wage gap, demanded that unions paid their own women workers equally, and held vigils to protest against delays in delivering equal pay.